easai/sw-pronouns/README.md

-The `sw-pronouns` app can be accessed from here:
+The `sw-pronouns` is an app for Swahili learners.
+It can be accessed from here:
 [sw-pronouns](https://sw-pronouns.streamlit.app/)